pedromaranini/breakfocus-nlw04/README.md

 <p align="center"><img alt="breakfocus" src="https://i.ibb.co/QfCXK7B/Captura-de-tela-de-2021-03-05-19-06-30.png"></p>

 <h2>💻 PROJECT<h2>
-<p><strong>Breakfocus<strong/>, project is based on <a href="https://francescocirillo.com/pages/pomodoro-technique" rel="nofollow">The Pomodoro Technique®</a>.
+###<strong>Breakfocus<strong/>, project is based on <a href="https://francescocirillo.com/pages/pomodoro-technique" rel="nofollow">The Pomodoro Technique®</a>.
 A game for who spend a lot of time in computer.
-Developed at the Developed at the <a href="https://nextlevelweek.com/">Next Level Week #4</a>, this is front end application.</p>
+Developed at the Developed at the <a href="https://nextlevelweek.com/">Next Level Week #4</a>, this is front end application.

 <h2>🚀 TECHNOLOGIES</h2>
 <p>This project was developed with the following technologies:</p>